sbt/website/src/sphinx/Howto/logging.md

         }
     }

-Here, we take the current function currentFunction for the setting and provide a new function.
+Here, we take the current function `currentFunction` for the setting and provide a new function.
 The new function prepends our custom logger to the ones provided by the old function.

-The special task streams provides per-task logging and I/O via a [Streams](../../api/#sbt.std.Streams) instance.
-To log, a task uses the log member from the streams task:
+The special task `streams` provides per-task logging and I/O via a `Streams <../../api/#sbt.std.Streams>`\_ instance.
+To log, a task uses the `log` member from the `streams` task:

     myTask := {
        val log = streams.value.log